Conversational AI for Healthcare: 2025 Guide & Use Cases

 Handling patient health information requires the highest standards of care.

-• Privacy and Security: All solutions must be HIPAA compliant, with strong encryption, access controls, and a signed Business Associate Agreement (BAA) to protect patient data.
+• Data Governance, Security, and Auditability: All solutions must be HIPAA compliant, with strong encryption, access controls, and a signed Business Associate Agreement (BAA) to protect patient data.
+Robust data governance policies are essential, defining how data is collected, used, and stored.
+The system must also be fully auditable, providing a clear trail of all actions taken for compliance and accountability.

 • Safety Measures and Harm Prevention: The AI must have built in safety nets.
 This includes clear disclaimers, protocols to escalate emergencies (like chest pain or suicidal thoughts) to a human immediately, and rigorous testing of its knowledge base.